miroi/mathlibs-tester/README.md

 - OpenBLAS
 - ESSL

-The **MathLibs-tester** project is built upon the [autocmake](https://github.com/scisoft/autocmake) CMake plugin composer and serves also its testing.
+The **MathLibs-Autocmake-tester** project is built upon the [autocmake](https://github.com/scisoft/autocmake) CMake plugin composer and serves for its testing.

-For the **MathLibs-tester** project online testing see the [CDash-web](https://testboard.org/cdash/index.php?project=MathLibs-tester).
+For the **MathLibs-Autocmake-tester** project online testing see the [CDash-web](https://testboard.org/cdash/index.php?project=MathLibs-tester).

 Buildup and usage